 Chancellor Syverud has published numerous law review articles concerning civil litigation, insurance law, and negotiation as well as a monograph on the professional responsibilities of insurance defense lawyers.
 His more recent writings have concerned legal education and service as Dean, including the articles “Three Principles of Effective Deaning,” “A Parable of Law School Leadership,” and “How Deans (and Presidents) Should Quit.”
 A frequent speaker at conferences in the United States and abroad, he has received outstanding teaching awards from students at both the University of Michigan and Vanderbilt University.

 Chancellor Syverud and his wife, Dr. Ruth Chen, are the parents of three grown sons: Steven, Brian and David.
-Dr. Chen, an environmental toxicologist, holds a Professor of Practice appointment in the L.C.
-Smith College of Engineering and Computer Science at SU.
+Dr. Chen, an environmental toxicologist, holds a Professor of Practice appointment in the College of Engineering and Computer Science at SU.